The secrets of success with high-level athletes

-If you are coaching a national or regional squad, you will have some players who are new to the squad and others who are very experienced at that level.
+If you are coaching a national or regional squad, you will have some new players and others who are very experienced at that level.
 A new player may need a directing style to facilitate the introduction of tactics and skills for that team.
 Still, it may be hard for him to adapt to this approach if he was the top competitor at his previous club and used to have much more input into coaching decisions.

 Should a team be coached differently from an individual?
 A great deal of research effort has gone into determining whether a team requires a more autocratic directing style or a more consensual delegating approach than individuals.
 The bottom line is that team cohesion is higher when the coach involves the players in decision-making (Brawley et al. 1993).
-But whether team cohesion itself is important for team performance remains to be proven (Paskevich et al. 2001).
+But whether team cohesion itself is vital for team performance remains to be proven (Paskevich et al. 2001).

-Whatever style you choose to adopt, in whatever situation and with whichever athlete, clear and effective communication is of paramount importance - from athlete to coach as well as from coach to athlete.
+Whatever style you choose to adopt, in whatever situation and with whichever athlete, clear and effective communication is of paramount importance - from athlete to coach and from coach to athlete.
 Everyone needs some input from the coach, especially as they become better at their sport.
 Failure to provide this input will result in disgruntled athletes.